andrew-henry/Tensorflow/README.md

 TensorFlow Hub
 --
 TensorFlow Hub is a repository of trained machine learning models ready for fine-tuning and deployable anywhere.
 Reuse trained models like BERT and Faster R-CNN with just a few lines of code.

+Keras
+--

+Keras is an open-source software library that provides a Python interface for artificial neural networks.
+Keras acts as an interface for the TensorFlow library.

+Keras is an API designed for human beings, not machines.
+Keras follows best practices for reducing cognitive load: it offers consistent & simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear & actionable error messages.
+It also has extensive documentation and developer guides.